ntnghia1988/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_01_Lab2_Ex1_SetUp_PasswordReset.md

 >**Note**
 When you test the self-service password reset, use a non-administrator account.
 Admins are always enabled for self-service password reset and are required to use two authentication methods to reset their password.

-1. In your web browser at the upper right corner of the page, select your account name, and then select **Sign in with a different account**.
+1. In your web browser at the upper right corner of the page, select your account name, and then select **Sign out**.

 2. Sign in as **AllanD@yourtenant.onmicrosoft.com** with the password that was assigned by your lab hosting service.